- The Whitby Anchor

 Driving laps around the estate probably risked drawing more attention to ourselves then if we had just pulled up and piled out to take photos especially after midnight, still, having to explain oneself to the local bobby is something I'd rather not have to do.
 Alas a slight widening of the road allowed us to chance that risk as we quickly pulled over, jumped out and grab a record shot or two of the abbey ruins.
 Quickly jumping back into the car and setting off on or circular drive around the estate once more we discussed the limited photography options, and what we could do instead.
 With the remaining evening we decided to head out of Whitby to our overnight stay, on the headland above Saltwick Bay and the haunting tragedy that is Admiral Von Trump Shipwreck.
 If you wondering where we parked overnight then here is a link to the parking bay that gives fantastic access to Saltwick Bay beach.

-• 24mm Focal length:
+- 50mm Focal length:

 The Mysterious Sinking of the Admiral Von Tromp

 Sleeping in a car overnight is never a comfortable thing especially when its shared and there is a storm lashing the car, still, I managed to get a couple of hours sleep and although I felt worse for wear, I knew the resoritive fresh air of the North east sea would soon put me right.
 Sunrise was only an hour or so away and the weather had calmed enough to encourage our spirits.
-Clearing the condensation from the windows, a deep pre dawn blue illuminate the seascape, sensing that time and the weather could still be against us we grabbed our camera gear from the car and made our way down the winding headland path to the beach below where we would stumble across the fascinating but also terribly sad story of the Admiral Von Trump
+Clearing the condensation from the windows, a deep pre dawn blue illuminate the seascape, sensing that time and the weather could still be against us we grabbed our camera gear from the car and made our way down the winding headland path to the beach below where we would stumble across the fascinating but also terribly sad story of the Admiral Von Trump.

 On Saltwick Bay near Whitby lies a wreck.
 Many people stand and stare at this.
 Many a tourist will ask the name of the stricken vessel.
 It is a wrecked trawler named the 'Admiral Von Tromp' which foundered In October 1976.
 The curious will then ask how it got wrecked.
 That's more difficult to answer.
 It is still a mystery which will never be fully solved.
 The one man who could have solved the riddle died in the water that day.